-- Common understanding of requirements and minimum set of infrastructure adaptations for the physical and digital infrastructure for CCAM systems and services, in mixed traffic with conventional vehicles and other road users and modes of transport, - Description and development of service architectures of PDI for CCAM systems and services and agreed classification of infrastructure support levels stimulating EU-wide/global harmonisation for classification of infrastructure support,

-- PDI support concepts of proven maturity (technically, functionally, etc.), developed in cooperation with road users and vehicle manufacturers to extend their Operational Design Domains (ODD), and ready for large-scale demonstration actions, - Simulations and testing to investigate how PDI can support CCAM and which are the effects on traffic efficiency, traffic safety and traffic management (e.g. identification and performing of minimum risk maneuver), - Business and financing models, policy options and ways to increase competencies and resources for road authorities (and/or operators) ensures aiming at physical and digital infrastructure remaining fit for purpose, - Connectivity and cooperation enablers and needs for higher levels of automation identified and assessed, based on a detailed Use Case-approach for the CCAM mobility system, - Requirements for availability (e.g. coverage, security) and performance of connectivity and cooperation enablers (e.g. data rates, latency, robustness and redundancy, quality of service, resilience against cyberattacks) specified per Use Case, meeting requirements of functional safety and safety-critical applications, - Ensured quality of and trust in external data by common definitions (incl. quality indicators definition) meeting requirements of cross-border interoperability and continuity, - Feasible and sustainable concepts for and provision of road infrastructure coverage (short- and longrange connectivity along the road network) developed to enable CCAM services, included in testing at living labs and ready for large scale demonstration, - Integrated perspective and recommendation for actions on co-design, co-investment, co-existence, co-management and co-performance of connectivity and communication systems, - Concepts of fleet and traffic management in the CCAM eco-system that go beyond digital twinning enabling optimised (and/or optimisable) systems for the mobility of people and goods and are well integrated with existing urban / regional mobility environments.
-The technological levers (What is possible with CCAM?) address and balance societal and user needs (What can and what should CCAM solve?), - Interfaces that enable interoperability between traffic management systems (of different geographical locations and/or of CCAM vehicles and other modes of transport) considering integration beyond road transport in the overall multimodal transport system providing seamless mobility services, - Advanced simulation models and tools that enable and help assessing new traffic management strategies (including dedicated lanes, priorities at intersections etc.) for CCAM. - Optimised mobility network load balancing approaches through advanced traffic management guidance and information loops that can reach individual users as well as operational traffic and fleet management actors. - Effective cooperation and governance models for operating CCAM services as part of real-life fleet and traffic management systems developed and tested.
+- Common understanding of requirements and minimum set of infrastructure adaptations for the physical, digital and operational infrastructure for CCAM systems and services, in mixed traffic with conventional vehicles and other road users and modes of transport, responding to the specific requirements of each traffic context. - Description and development of service architectures of PDI for CCAM systems and services and agreed classification of infrastructure support levels stimulating EU-wide/global harmonisation for classification of infrastructure support. - PDI support concepts of proven maturity (technically, functionally, etc.), developed in cooperation with road users and vehicle manufacturers to extend their Operational Design Domains (ODD) and provide ODD awareness to automated driving systems, and ready for large-scale demonstration actions. - Simulations and testing to investigate how PDI can support CCAM and which are the effects on traffic efficiency, traffic safety and traffic management (e.g. identification and performing of minimum risk maneuver). - Business and financing models, policy options and ways to increase competencies and resources for road authorities, operators and traffic managers ensure physical, digital and operational infrastructures remain fit for purpose. - Connectivity and cooperation enablers and needs for higher levels of automation identified and assessed, based on a detailed Use Case-approach for the CCAM mobility system. - Requirements for availability (e.g. coverage, security) and performance of connectivity and cooperation enablers (e.g. data rates, latency, robustness and redundancy, quality of service, resilience against cyberattacks) specified per CCAM Use Case, meeting requirements of functional safety and safety-critical applications. - Ensured quality of and trust in external data by common definitions (incl. quality indicators definition) meeting requirements of cross-border interoperability and continuity. - Feasible and sustainable concepts for and provision of road infrastructure coverage of connectivity and positioning along the road network developed to enable CCAM services, included in testing at living labs and ready for large scale demonstration. - Integrated perspective and recommendation for actions on co-design, co-investment, co- existence, comanagement and co-performance of connectivity and communication systems. - Concepts of fleet and traffic management in the CCAM eco-system that go beyond digital twinning enabling optimised (and/or optimisable) systems for the mobility of people and goods and are well integrated with existing urban / regional mobility environments.
+The technological levers (What is possible with CCAM?) address and balance societal and user needs (What can and what should CCAM solve?). - Interfaces that enable interoperability between traffic management systems (of different geographical locations and/or of CCAM vehicles and other modes of transport) considering integration beyond road transport in the overall multimodal transport system providing seamless mobility services. - Advancement and evaluation of CCAM enabled mobility services to identify their market potential.
+Identification of the necessary adaptations of the mobility service solutions and their framework conditions.